sabrinamianne/WordCounter.Solution/README.md

 * 4/ Simplest Behavior : Find a word in the sentence even if the case is different
   * h/ Add the ToLower method in CheckNumberOccurence Method to manage mixed case entries of the sentence and word
 * 5/ Simplest Behavior : Return a sentence and stop the program if the user doesn't fill the fields
-  * i/ Add a if and the IsNullOrEmptyin Method to the while loop to avoid an infinite loop and stop the program
+  * i/ Add a if and the IsNullOrEmpty in Method to the while loop to avoid an infinite loop and stop the program
 * 6/ Simplest Behavior : Run the program in the Console
-* 7/ Create a Program file to ask to the user for a word and a sentence
+  * j/ Create a Program file to ask to the user for a word and a sentence

 ## Setup/Installation Requirements

 * _clone this repository_
 *_ Open it with your text and source code editor_